8bitmp3/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 ## Who is this tutorial for?

-This tutorial is for those who want to get started using the JAX AI stack to build and train neural network models.
-It assumes some familiarity with numerical computing in Python with [NumPy](http://numpy.org), and assumes some conceptual familiarity with defining, training, and evaluating machine learning models.
+This tutorial is for those who want to get started using JAX and JAX-based AI libraries - the JAX AI stack - to build and train a simple neural network model.
+[JAX](http://jax.readthedocs.io) is a Python library for hardware accelerator-oriented array computation and program transformation, and is the engine behind cutting-edge AI research and production models at Google, Google DeepMind, and beyond.
+This tutorial assumes some familiarity with numerical computing in Python with [NumPy](http://numpy.org), and assumes some conceptual familiarity with defining, training, and evaluating machine learning models.

 +++ {"id": "1Y92oUSGeoRz"}

 ## What does this tutorial cover?

-JAX itself focuses on array-based computation, and is at the core of a growing ecosystem of domain-specific tools.
-This tutorial introduces part of that ecosystem that is useful for defininig and training AI models, including:
+JAX focuses on [array-based](https://jax.readthedocs.io/en/latest/key-concepts.html#jax-arrays-jax-array) computation, and is at the core of a growing ecosystem of domain-specific tools.
+This tutorial introduces part of that JAX ecosystem designed for AI-related tasks, including:

-- [flax](http://flax.readthedocs.io): a tool designed for defining and building scalable neural networks using JAX.
+- [Flax](http://flax.readthedocs.io): A machine learning library designed for defining and building scalable neural networks using JAX.
-- [optax](http://optax.readthedocs.io): a tool designed for high-performance optimization of functions in JAX, including the loss functions used in neural network training.
+- [Optax](http://optax.readthedocs.io): A high-performance function optimization library that comes with built-in optimizers and loss functions.
+It also allows you to create your own such functions.

-Once you've worked through this content, you may wish to visit http://jax.readthedocs.io/ for a deeper dive into the JAX library itself.
+Once you've worked through this content, you may wish to visit the [JAX documentation site](http://jax.readthedocs.io/) for a deeper dive into the core JAX concepts.

 +++ {"id": "z7sAr0sderhh"}

-## Example: a simple neural network with flax
+## Example: A simple neural network with Flax and Optax

-We'll start with a very quick example of what it looks like to use JAX with the [flax](https://flax.readthedocs.io) framework to define and train a very simple neural network to recognize hand-written digits.
+Let's start with a very simple example of what it is like to use JAX with [Flax](https://flax.readthedocs.io) to define a model, and train it on the hand-written digits dataset with the help of the [Optax](https://optax.readthedocs.io) optimization library.

 +++ {"id": "pOlnhK-EioSk"}

 ### Loading the data

-JAX can work with a variety of data loaders, but for simplicity here we can use the well-known [scikit-learn `digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset.
+JAX can work with a variety of data loaders, including [Grain](https://github.com/google/grain), [TensorFlow Datasets](https://github.com/tensorflow/datasets) and [TorchData](https://github.com/pytorch/data), but for simplicity this example uses the well-known [scikit-learn `digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset.

 ```{code-cell}
 :id: hKhPLnNxfOHU